olga-osipova/Kintone_App_Data/README.md

 # Kintone_App_Data
-Get and display another Kintone app records data in a modal window.
+Record details view button to get and display another Kintone app records data in a modal window.